Grive/grive/README.md

-# ACHTUNG

-Most of Google Drive APIs are currently locked.
-R.I.P grive2 and other opensource Google Drive clients :)

-Details:

-Here https://developers.google.com/drive/api/v3/about-auth?hl=ru most APIs are marked as restricted

-And here https://support.google.com/cloud/answer/9110914 they say that

-**The following application types are examples of apps that are no longer allowed per the Permitted Application Types policy:
-Apps that store or backup data other than email messages in Gmail.**

-So, go tell Google they're morons and quit using google drive NOW :)

-# Grive2 0.5.1-dev
+# Grive2 0.5.2-dev

-28 Sep 2016, Vitaliy Filippov
+13 Nov 2019, Vitaliy Filippov

 http://yourcmc.ru/wiki/Grive2

 This is the fork of original "Grive" (https://github.com/Grive/grive) Google Drive client with the support for the new Drive REST API and partial sync.

-Grive can be considered still beta or pre-beta quality.
-It simply downloads all the files in your Google Drive into the current directory.
+Grive simply downloads all the files in your Google Drive into the current directory.
 After you make some changes to the local files, run grive again and it will upload your changes back to your Google Drive.
 New files created locally or in Google Drive will be uploaded or downloaded respectively.
 Deleted files will also be "removed".
 Currently Grive will NOT destroy any of your files: it will only move the files to a